CQCL/pytket-docs/manual/manual_noise.rst

 Some devices expose error characterisation information through their programming interface.
-When available, :py:class`~pytket.backends.Backend` objects will populate a :py:class:`BackendInfo` object with this information.
+When available, :py:class`~pytket.backends.Backend` objects will populate a :py:class:`~pytket.backends.backendinfo.BackendInfo` object with this information.

-A :py:class:`BackendInfo` object contains a variety of characterisation information supplied by hardware providers.
+A :py:class:`~pytket.backends.backendinfo.BackendInfo` object contains a variety of characterisation information supplied by hardware providers.
 Some information, including gate error rates, is stored in attributes with specific names.